Utah Deaf History and Culture

 In 1993, the Utah Association for the Deaf persuaded two more local TV stations to provide captions for their news broadcasts.
 However, the UAD still had to put in more effort to ensure that the TV stations would provide "real-time" captioning mode, which would allow Deaf viewers to have the same access to the news as hearing viewers (Mortensen, UAD Bulletin, June 1995).
 By 1997, three local TV stations had implemented "real-time" captioning for their nightly news broadcasts: Channel 13 Fox, Channel 2 KUTV, and Channel 4 KTVX.
 The UAD expressed their appreciation to these TV stations for considering the needs of their Deaf viewers and providing them with equal access to information (UAD Bulletin, July 1997, p.
 4).

-Technological advancements have made a significant impact in the last 100 years, providing Deaf and hard of hearing people with access to the information that society takes for granted.
+Technological advancements have made a significant impact in the last 100 years, providing Deaf and hard-of-hearing people with access to the information that society takes for granted.
 The Utah Deaf community values technology because it allows them to communicate more effectively with both the Deaf and hearing worlds.

 Notes